Sarah J Maas announces ACOTAR 6 & ACOTAR 7 publish dates

 It’s official.
-Sarah J. Maas has completed the first draft(s) of A Court of Thorns and Roses Book 6, and fans across the SJM universe are collectively spiraling.
+Sarah J. Maas has announced the publish dates of A Court of Thorns and Roses Book 6 and 7, and fans across the SJM universe are collectively spiraling.

-In the brief clip, she holds up a chunky notebook with a barely visible title that appears to read ACOTAR 6–8.
-If you squint?
-Or does it say ACOTAR 6—D?
-One thing’s for sure, that handwriting is ambiguous.
+In the brief clip, Maas has cut to a closed laptop with a Yellowstone club sticker, and a notebook with a title that appears to read ACOTAR 6–8.
+Or did it say ACOTAR 6—D?
+One thing’s for sure, that handwriting was ambiguous.

 Cue the fan theories and a thousand comments dissecting every frame.